guzba/ready/README.md

 ## Using Ready

 First you'll need to open a Redis connection.
-By default Ready connects to the default Redis server.
-You can easily specify a different port and address in `newRedisConn` when needed.
+By default Ready connects to the default Redis server at localhost:6379.
+You can easily specify a different address and port in `newRedisConn` when needed.

 ```nim
 import ready